bellahl/spartaremix/README.md

 **What's the software used?**

-The software that most remixers use is Vegas Pro (versions ranging from 13 to 19), FL Studio 20, and Melodyne/VocalShifter LE. **Unfortunatly, Vegas Pro and VocalShifter is not supported for iOS, Android, Mac and Linux devices.
-I am still attempting to find ways around this!**
+The software that most remixers use is Vegas Pro (versions ranging from 13 to 19), FL Studio 20, and Melodyne/VocalShifter LE.

+---

+For a long tinme, Vegas was not possible to get running on Mac/Linux devices.
+But thanks to Javior06, he's made Vegas Pro 10/11 available to these users, check it out if you're a remixer with the afformentioned OS'!!

+"I have wrote a guide to run Vegas 10/11 on Mac and Linux devices! https://javier164.github.io/guide.html It should work.
+If it doesn't, please message me on what went wrong." -Javier06

+---

 SOFTWARE - https://mega.nz/folder/GKB0ERjZ#8o-RC5wO-Xy9Fb9yayCNZQ